win4r/o1/README.md

 ## Credits

-This app was originally developed by [Benjamin Klieger](https://x.com/benjaminklieger) and has been extended by the open-source community to support multiple LLM backends.
+This app was originally developed by [Benjamin Klieger](https://x.com/benjaminklieger) and has been extended by the open-source community to support multiple LLM backends.g1